Los Angeles Metro Rail: Fares and fare collection

 The standard Metro base fare applies for all trips.
 Fare collection is based on a partial proof-of-payment system.
 At least two fare machines are at each station.
-Fare inspectors, local police and deputy sheriffs police the system and cite individuals without proof of payment.
-Passengers are required to purchase a TAP card to enter stations equipped with fare gates.
+Fare inspectors, local police, and deputy sheriffs police the system and cite individuals without proof of payment.
+Passengers are required to purchase a TAP card to ride Metro Rail.
 Passengers using a TAP card can transfer between Metro routes for free within 2 hours from the first tap.